YogeshSingla/seelo/lab4/README.md

 * System proceses may further be decomposed
 * Make sure the I/O of this process in Level 1 are only used in Level 2.
 Maintain consistency.

+### Shortcomings of DFD
+* Take only intuitive meaning of functions and doesnt' cover edge cases.
+* Level of decomposition is subjective
 ***
 https://en.wikipedia.org/wiki/Data_flow_diagram